larskaare/pawa-system-testing/README.md

 # Running system tests with active authn/z

+## Archived

+This repos is archived.
+Patterns could still be relevant.
+I am quite sure the code does not age well.
+The code is not for production.
+Explore with caution ☡

 ## Purpose

 > Make teams curious on diverting more effort into system testing with authn/z (and other security features) activated.